divyashC/JavaFx-miniProject/README.md

 'infirmary_management_system' is the database schema that consists of 6 tables

+To Run the Project on your system you'll need;
+  1. JDK
+  2. JavaFX SDK
+  3. MySQL JDBC
+     configured in your project Build Path

 Get in touch with me on:
   Instagram - @dork_v3.0
   Twitter - @dork_v2